 Photos and Images: Photospin doesn’t offer as many images as other photo services, but it does have the best monthly subscription prices by far.
 I’ve had an annual subscription to Photospin for years and highly recommend it.
 You can download many images every day to use in all of your projects.

-Opt-in Pages and Forms: LeadPages is my favorite tool for creating landing pages and pop-up boxes.
+Landing Pages and Opt-in Forms: LeadPages is my favorite tool for creating landing pages and pop-up boxes.
 It integrates with most email marketing tools, has a great WordPress plugin, and is very easy to use.
 It’s not free, but if you want to convert leads from your landing pages and pop-up boxes, LeadPages is a great choice.

 Private Video Hosting: Vimeo is the best choice for hosting video content that you want to ensure stays private.
 For example, if you need to upload videos for a paid online course, and you only want people who pay for the course to see those videos, you can upload them using the privacy setting on Vimeo.
 It’s very easy to do, and the monthly Vimeo fee is quite affordable in comparison to other tools.

 WordPress Themes: StudioPress Themes for WordPress and the Genesis Framework or TemplateMonster are great sources for premium WordPress themes.
 You have to be careful when you use a free WordPress theme or pay for a WordPress theme because the quality can vary greatly.
 If a theme isn’t well-coded, the negative effects on your site can be far-reaching even though you might not be able to see those effects.
+StudioPress and TemplateMonster offer quality themes.

 Feminine WordPress Themes: Restored 316 (built on the Genesis Framework) offers gorgeous WordPress themes with feminine coloring and imagery.
 I used one on a client’s website recently and can’t believe how many positive compliments she’s gotten on it!